 However, the board is only responsible for hiring the CEO and establishing executive limitations.
 The CEO reports back to the board, but board meetings mainly focus on policy and executive-level performance.

 Generally speaking, some organizations find this model to be too restrictive, leaving the board disengaged.
 Therefore, the Policy Board Model ends up being the extreme opposite of the Traditional Model of Board Governance.

 3. Complementary Model of Board Governance

-First introduced by AMC NPO Solutions (formerly known as Association Management Consultants) founder Thomas Abbott, the Complementary Model of Board Governance focuses on ten principles, some of which are similar to the previous two models which combine to create an effective and rewarding approach to governance.
+First introduced by AMC NPO Solutions (formerly known as Association Management Consultants) founder Thomas Abbott, the Complementary Model of Board Governance (Comp Model) focuses on ten principles, some of which are similar to the previous two models combine to create an effective and rewarding approach to governance.

 Overall, the lines are evident in the Comp Model, giving many organizations the clarity they need.

 Discover each model of board governance’s fundamental differences related to each aspect of your nonprofit organization below: